MONOGRID/gainmap-js/README.md

 const renderer = new WebGLRenderer()

-// fetch a JPEG image containing a gainmap as ArrayBuffer const gainmap = await (await fetch('gainmap.jpeg')).arrayBuffer()

-// extract data from the JPEG
-const { sdr, gainMap, parsedMetadata } = await decodeJPEGMetadata(new Uint8Array(gainmap))

-// restore the HDR texture
+const loader = new GainMapLoader(renderer)

-const result = await decode({
+const result = loader.load('gainmap.jpeg')
-  sdr,
-  gainMap,
-  // this allows to use `result.renderTarget.texture` directly renderer,
-  // this will restore the full HDR range
-  maxDisplayBoost: Math.pow(2, parsedMetadata.hdrCapacityMax),
-  ...parsedMetadata
-})
+// `result` can be used to populate a Texture

 const scene = new Scene()
+const mesh = new Mesh(
+  new PlaneGeometry(),
-// `result` can be used to populate a Texture const mesh = new Mesh( new PlaneGeometry(), new MeshBasicMaterial({ map: result.renderTarget.texture }) ) scene.add(mesh) renderer.render(scene, new PerspectiveCamera())
+  new MeshBasicMaterial({ map: result.renderTarget.texture })
+)
+scene.add(mesh)
+renderer.render(scene, new PerspectiveCamera())

+// `result.renderTarget.texture` must be
+// converted to `DataTexture` in order
+// to use it as Equirectanmgular scene background
+// if needed

+scene.background = result.toDataTexture()
+scene.background.mapping = EquirectangularReflectionMapping
+scene.background.minFilter = LinearFilter

 ```

 ### Encoding